With rising competition between schools in both private and public spheres, it’s becoming crucial to stand out from the crowd.

 You might think all of this would require fancy software or design skills, but it’s easier than that if you’ve got the right tools at hand.
 It can also be affordable, if not completely free, to use these resources.

-Let’s take a look at ten ways Canva can help you spread the word about your school.
+Let’s take a look at ten ways to spread the word about your school.

 01. Prioritize goals with a flow chart